Robert Andrew Parker

 V&AP Resources Related to This Artist

-After seeing Parker's retrospective exhibition at The Century Association in New York, we sought him out in person and visited his studio.Read More
+Back in 2014, after seeing Parker's retrospective at The Century Association in New York, we sought him out in person.Read More

 In this short video profile, Parker reflects upon his career, inspirations, and how vision loss has affected his work (scarcely at all).Read More